xdxuyang/xd1xuyang.github.io/_pages/about.md

 News
 ======
 * Sep.
+26, 2020, one paper was accepted to NeurIPS (~20% acceptance rate)
+* Sep.
 17, 2020, one paper was accepted to IEEE Trans.
 Pattern Analysis and Machine Intelligence.
 * Apr.
 20, 2020, one paper was accepted to IJCAI2020 (~12.6% acceptance rate)
 * Feb.
 24, 2020, one paper was accepted to CVPR2020 (~22% acceptance rate)